 The Best Day Trips from Bologna

-Although there are plenty of things to do in Bologna to keep you occupied for a few days, the wider Emilia Romagna region of Italy is also incredibly beautiful and worth taking the time to see.
+There are plenty of things to do in Bologna to keep you occupied for a few days.
+However, the wider Emilia Romagna region of Italy is also incredibly beautiful.
+It is very much worth taking the time to see if your schedule permits.

-From the red city, you have numerous medieval settlements and cultural sites right on your doorstep.
+There are numerous medieval settlements and cultural sites right on Bologna’s doorstep.
 The day trips from Bologna detailed below can easily be reached by public transport, or by renting a car in Italy.

 Head to the Pastel-Coloured Medieval Town of Brisighella

 Charming Brisighella is quite a sight to behold.
-Its pastel-coloured houses and shops sit amidst a backdrop of rolling green hills, vineyards, and olive groves that extend as far as the eye can see.
-You can enjoy Brisighella as a day trip from Bologna, or opt to stay overnight to truly get a feel for a more laid-back Italian way of life.
+Its pastel-coloured houses and shops are set amidst a backdrop of rolling green hills, vineyards, and olive groves that extend as far as the eye can see.

 Take a Day Trip to Pavarotti’s Modena